lynnagidza/alx-backend-user-data/README.md

 - How to encode a string in Base64
 - What Basic authentication means
 - How to send the Authorization header

+### 0x02-Sessions_authentication
+This project is about:
+- What authentication means
+- What session authentication means
+- What Cookies are
+- How to send Cookies
+- How to parse Cookies

 ## Usage
 To use the projects in this repository, follow the instructions provided in each respective directory.